Let It Rain (East 17 song)

-"Let It Rain" is a song by English pop boy band East 17, released on 13 March 1995 as the fourth single from their second album, Steam (1994).
-It reached number one in Lithuania and Israel, and the top 10 in Finland, Ireland and the UK.
-Additionally, it was a top 20 hit in Australia, Ireland, the Netherlands, and Norway.
+"Let It Rain" is a song by English pop boy band East 17, released on 13 March 1995 by London Records as the fourth single from their second album, Steam (1994).
+It was written by Ian Curnow, Phil Harding and Rob Kean with bandmember Tony Mortimer, while Curnow, Harding and Kean produced the song.
+It reached number one in Lithuania and the top 10 in Finland, Ireland and the UK.
+Additionally, it was a top-20 hit in Australia, Ireland, the Netherlands, and Norway.